 Sociodemographic variables.
-We measured economic situation, education level, and age.
-The students' economic situation (Cronbach's $\alpha = .73$ ) was measured by averaging the zscores of two subjective and ten objective items (adapted from Gerecht, Steinert, Klieme, & Döbrich, 2007; Kunter et al., 2002).
+We measured sex, age, economic situation, and education level.
+The students' economic situation (Cronbach's $\alpha = .73$) was measured by averaging the z-scores of two subjective and ten objective items (adapted from Gerecht, Steinert, Klieme, & Döbrich, 2007; Kunter et al., 2002).
 Subjectively, students were asked to estimate their own [their family's] financial situation compared to other students' [other families'] situation in Germany on 5-point scales.
 Objectively, they were asked how much money they received monthly and can spend as preferred, if they have a room [computer, smart phone, audio player] of their own, if their family owns a garden [house or flat] and how many cars, bathrooms and computers their family owns.
 The numbers of computers, cars, and bathrooms were calculated relative to the number of members of the household.
-Due to their higher resolution and factor loading, subjective financial situation, number of computers, cars, and bathrooms received a double weight in the aggregation.
-Education level was measured (adapted from Gerecht et al., 2007; Kunter et al., 2002) by averaging the z-scores of school grades in German, mathematics, and the first foreign language, grade retention, number of books at home, number of musical instruments at home, availability of poetry at home, availability of "classic literature (e.g. Goethe)" at home, and parents' school and vocational education (Cronbach's $\alpha = .81$ ).
-School grades were made comparable between different school types by using tables of the Berlin Senate Department for Education.
+Subjective financial situation, number of computers, cars, and bathrooms received a double weight in the aggregation because these variables had more levels and higher factor loadings whereas the remaining variables were dichotomous (had only two levels).
+Education level was measured (adapted from Gerecht et al., 2007; Kunter et al., 2002) by averaging the z-scores of school grades in German, mathematics, and the first foreign language, grade retention, number of books at home, number of musical instruments at home, availability of poetry at home, availability of "classic literature (e.g. Goethe)" at home, and parents' school and vocational education (Cronbach's $\alpha = .81$).
+School grades were made comparable between different school types by using conversion tables from the Berlin Senate Department for Education.
 The number of books and musical instruments were calculated relative to the number of members of the household.
-School grades, number of books and parents' vocational education received double weight in the aggregation.
+Because of their higher factor loadings and number of levels, school grades, number of books and parents' vocational education received double weight in the aggregation.

 Social dominance orientation.
-Students were asked how much they approve of six items of Cohr's and Asbrock's scale (2009), e.g. "It is probably okay that some groups are at the top of society and others at the bottom" (5-point scales from 0 = not true to 4 = very true, M = 1.35, SD = 0.82, Cronbach's $\alpha = .76$ ).
+Students were asked how much they approve of six items of Cohr's and Asbrock's measure (2009), e.g. "It is probably okay that some groups are at the top of society and others at the bottom" (5-point scales from 0 = not true to 4 = very true, M = 1.35, SD = 0.82, Cronbach's $\alpha = .76$).

 Religiosity.
-General religiosity was measured using the Religiositäts-Struktur-Test (R-S-T, Huber, 2008) with seven items (Cronbach's $\alpha$ = .87), e.g. "How strongly do you believe that god or something divine exists?"
+General religiosity was measured using the Religiositäts-Struktur-Test (R-S-T, Huber, 2008) with seven items (Cronbach's $\alpha = .87$), e.g. "How strongly do you believe that god or something divine exists?"
 (5-point scale from 0 = not at all to 4 = very much) or "How often do you participate in services, shared prayers or temple rituals?"
 (6-point scale: more than once a week, once a week, between one and three times a month, several times a year, more rarely, never.
 Because items were answered on scales with varying numbers of points, they were z-transformed before aggregation.
-Furthermore, the 343 pupils who reported to be at least somewhat religious were asked about two further aspects using the R-S-T: Religious fundamentalism was measured by six items (5-point scales from 0 = not true to 4 = very true, M = 1.23, SD = 1.09, Cronbach's $\alpha$ = .89), e.g. "I am convinced that, with regard to religious issues, particularly my religion is right and other religions tend to be wrong" and religious reflexivity by three items (5-point scales from 0 = never/not at all to 4 = very often/very much, M = 1.64, SD = 0.93, Cronbach's $\alpha$ = .77), e.g. "How important is it for you to consider religious questions from different perspectives?".
+Furthermore, the 343 pupils who reported to be at least somewhat religious were asked about two further aspects using the R-S-T: Religious fundamentalism was measured by six items (5-point scales from 0 = not true to 4 = very true, M = 1.23, SD = 1.09, Cronbach's $\alpha = .89$), e.g. "I am convinced that, with regard to religious issues, particularly my religion is right and other religions tend to be wrong" and religious reflexivity by three items (5-point scales from 0 = never/not at all to 4 = very often/very much, M = 1.64, SD = 0.93, Cronbach's $\alpha = .77$), e.g. "How important is it for you to consider religious questions from different perspectives?".